 Boss Class & Difficulty

-No two bosses are created equally, but they each class stays within their difficulty bracket.
+No two bosses are created equally, but each class' power stays within their difficulty bracket.

 Each class of boss has its own base stats along with some extra scaling aspects based on your character's stats.
 Effectively this means that each class brings a level of difficulty that will feel unique to your character and provide you the necessary challenge to overcome them.

 The best way to tell whether or not you can beat a boss is to make note of their Class.
 Each class is equal to a difficulty rank.
-Bosses come in (5) classes (levels of difficulty).
+Bosses come in (7) classes.
+Think of the word classes as a short way to say "levels of difficulty".

 The Class & Difficulty scale presented at the bottom or each boss screen